ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

     code
       The return code converted to an integer value when available.

-      Jobs which have no return code will return NULL, such is the case of a job that errors or is active.
+      Jobs which have no return code will result in None (NULL), such is the case of a job that errors or is active.

       | **type**: int